AI model answers show what a user might see after asking a specific question in a tool like ChatGPT, Gemini, Claude, Grok or Google AI Overviews.

 add or improve the FAQ

-A common problem is that AI mentions the brand but describes it in a very generic way.
+A common issue is that AI mentions the brand but describes it in a very generic way.

 Example: